FranLegon/pejelagarto-translator/README.md

 - Input doesn't contain day, month, or year special characters (required)
 - Special characters were removed or modified after translation
 - Text was not previously translated to Pejelagarto
-- Original text contained characters in the U+2300-U+23FB range (these get removed)
+- Original text contained characters from the special datetime encoding character sets (these get removed)
 - In these cases, an empty timestamp is returned and no timestamp line is added back

 ## Testing